Cricket

 This is the official website of the Cricket World Cup with current news, videos and photos about the Cricket World Cup matches, teams, and statistics like scores, results and more.

-• The tab Results has information like scores and highlights of matches that have been played.
+• The tab called Matches has information like scores and highlights of matches that have been played.

 • The tab Standings has information about matches played, won, lost or tied and points gained.

-• Scroll down the page to All time stats and select View all stats for batting stats and bowling stats.
+• Go to Stats for batting stats and bowling stats.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.